-The key is to let your doctor know what problems you have, so she can recommend changes to help you.
+The key is to let your doctor know what problems you have so they can recommend changes to help you.

-In some cases, she may be able to change your prescriptions or adjust the dose.
-For example, with chemotherapy, "we try to get a dose that works against the tumor but that the patient can still tolerate," says Julie Gralow, MD, of the Seattle Cancer Care Alliance.
+In some cases, they may be able to change your prescriptions or adjust the dose.
+For example, with chemotherapy, your doctor will try to find a dose that's strong enough to work, but not so strong that you can't tolerate it.

-These are common side effects of chemotherapy and tips to help you manage them.
+Here are some common side effects of chemotherapy and tips to help you manage them.